Kisari/GAMunity-Android-Development/README.md

 GAMunity project

 **Home View**
--Forum Search: The users are able to search for the specific forum by its name -Forum Filter: The users are able to filter the specific tags that belong to Forum -Join/UnJoin: The users can join or unjoin a forum directly in this page -Forum Detail: The users can click to the forum and navigate to the specific forum with details
+-Forum Search: The users are able to search for the specific forum by its name.
+-Forum Filter: The users are able to filter the specific tags that belong to Forum.
+-Join/UnJoin: The users can join or unjoin a forum directly in this page.
+-Forum Detail: The users can click to the forum and navigate to the specific forum with details.

 **Notification View**
 -Notification click: The users can click to the notification to view the forum info